novver/spikijs/README.md

         },

         remove(e) {
-            // "this" inside an s-for loop inherits the parent scope
+            // "this" inside an _for loop inherits the parent scope
-            // plus the loop variable (e.g., "task") and "$index" this.tasks.splice(this.$index, 1);
+            // plus the loop variable (e.g., "task") and "index" this.tasks.splice(this.index, 1);
         }
     }));